Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-hf_B-RfDt5A.md

 ### Transcript

-> particle accelerator has an unused pipe entrance right now are there plants adding in new recipes for particle accelerator well isn't that interesting that there's a pipe entrance to the particle accelerator who would have thought hmm gee i wonder what that could be for, i don't know stuff maybe things i i don't i don't live here i don't work here, yeah who knows who knows
+> particle accelerator has an unused pipe entrance right now are there plants adding in new recipes for particle accelerator well isn't that interesting that there's a pipe entrance to the particle accelerator who would have thought hmm gee I wonder what that could be for, I don't know stuff maybe things- I don't I don't live here I don't work here, yeah who knows who knows